Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 Even the everyday experience of orgasm actually suggests the search for more.
 The orgiastic bliss, the all-encompassing peace for this brief moment and the equally brief absence of evil in our otherwise good-evil world, shows the ‘kingdom of God’ – in Christian terms.
 It is the moment of a consciousness that resembles Buddhist nirvana, i.e. the absence of the earthly good-evil consciousness.

 Partnership, even with good sex, usually ends in routine and desolation.
 This is because on the material ego level, the dominance of the desire to have leads to an intensification of the feeling of lack, which is what led to the desire to have in the first place.
-Above all, however, this partner love cannot fulfil the unconscious search for perfection, for unity, which can only be achieved spiritually.
+Above all, however, this partner love cannot fulfil the unconscious search for perfection, for unity – both horizontally with the partner and vertically with the inner sun – which can only be achieved spiritually.

-As far as union with the goal of unity is concerned, it is not possible in the physical world for two bodies to be in one and the same place.
-But all couples unconsciously take at least the steps in this direction, which become increasingly closer: First there is rapprochement via eyes and voice, then touch via holding hands, hugging and kissing.
+As far as sexual union is concerned, it is not possible in the physical world for two bodies to be in the same place.
+But all couples unconsciously take at least the steps in this direction, which become increasingly closer: First there is rapprochement via eyes, voice and the feeling of a stream, then touch via holding hands, hugging and kissing.
 This connection on the body can then only be increased through the connection in the body.
 This greatest possible union of two individuals on the material level through sexual intercourse also contains the only moment of spiritual experience in orgasm, i.e. outside of good and evil – even if it can only be experienced individually.

-Completion of the unity as shown in the first creation story, i.e. the story with the rib, only occurs at the spiritual level.
+Completion of the union only occurs at the spiritual level.
 This begins to work when one of the partners during the sexual encounter focusses their consciousness on their own spiritual identity (likeness) and at the same time on that of the other person.

-When it comes to the question ‘Do you want to give or have?’, having wins.
-This is why our environment is so overflowing with sexualised content such as advertising, films, raunchy jokes, strings of one-night stands, increasingly abnormal pornography, etc. In this respect, the ego’s love for itself is the effective realisation of anti-unity, which is the cause of all suffering on our planet.
+In the question ‘Do you want to give or have?’, having wins.
+This is why our environment is so overflowing with sexualised content such as advertising, films, raunchy jokes, strings of one-night stands, increasingly abnormal pornography and so on.
+In this respect, the ego’s love for itself is the effective realisation of anti-unity, which is the cause of all suffering on our planet.
 However, it can be overcome by true love – including sexual love – at the spiritual level.

 The concrete consequences of the human version of love, even beyond the pressure of instinct, are known to everyone who has been in partnership(s).
 They are blunting, insidiously disturbed sexual behaviour, infidelity, jealousy, fear of abandonment, oppression, possessiveness, appropriation, mutual dependence, addiction to control, etc. (If only the couples still in love knew that.)
 The high divorce rates are telling enough.
 But even in the marriages or partnerships that still exist, sooner or later what everyone knows and almost everyone experiences prevails, i.e. sexual emptiness, epidemic cheating or, of course, the destructive separation wars.
 Another characteristic of widespread pathogenic sexuality can be seen in the womaniser, who is not looking for a woman, but for love, which is a giver, but which he cannot find due to his ego programmes, which are only a taker.
 The same applies to women when they use sex instrumentally, only wanting to satisfy their partner through devotion or to bind them to themselves.

 The suffering of men under these manifestations is endless.
 Of course they try to avoid them or fight them bitterly.
 But they do not even dream of questioning the meaning and purpose of this widespread suffering in the gender war (see chapter 13).
-Of course, there are plenty of examples of men, for example, coming to the realisation after their third divorce that they should probably refrain from doing this or that in their next relationship; but the number of people who fail to see the point is probably higher.
-In any case, although everyone is aware of these dramas, not even the slightest fundamental consequence is drawn from these problems.
-Of course, this refers to the path to sustainable liberation from this suffering.
+Of course, there are plenty of examples of men who, after their third divorce, come to the realisation that they should probably refrain from doing this or that in their next relationship.
+In any case, although all people are aware of these dramas, not even the slightest fundamental consequence is drawn from these problems, which of course rules out the path to sustainable liberation from suffering.

-People only ask questions about why it happened to them or why it happened to them of all people or why it happened to this particular partner.
-No one asks the question behind these questions, why these deeply painful manifestations of human life exist at all and where the solution is.
-To a certain extent, suffering is seen as natural, even though every wisdom teaching, without exception, wants people to find a way out of this suffering – and also describes it in more or less detail.
+People only ask why it happened to them or why it happened to them of all people or why it happened to this particular partner.
+No one asks the question behind these questions, firstly why these deeply painful manifestations of human life exist at all and secondly where the solution is.
+Suffering is seen as natural, so to speak, even though every wisdom teaching, without exception, wants to persuade people to find a way out of this suffering – and also describes it in more or less detail.
 While Jesus, for example, lists almost all the relevant conditions in the Sermon on the Mount, Buddha’s entire teaching consists of just one major goal: to achieve freedom from suffering.

-Maya is, in short, a sub-programme of the instinct of self-preservation that successfully prevents people from asking about the causes of their suffering; consequently, they cannot turn it off.
-If, for example, a murder victim is found in a criminal case, the investigators use the evidence to trace the perpetrator.
+Maya (Goethe’s Faust uses the term Mephisto) is a sub-programme of the instinct of self-preservation that prevents people from asking about the causes of their suffering; as a result, they cannot turn it off.
+For example, when a murder victim is found in a criminal case, the investigators use the evidence to trace the perpetrator.
 They also investigate the motive.
-Whether it was jealousy, revenge or robbery, in any case such motives only play a role in the sentence in court, but the cause of the motive remains unquestioned.
-As a matter of course, the fact that it is the instinct of self-preservation, the egocentricity of the instinctive soul, which is the driving force behind any atrocity, is not mentioned and remains completely outside the awareness of all those involved.
+Whether it was jealousy, revenge or robbery, in each case such motives only play a role in the sentence in court, but the cause of the motive in question remains unquestioned.
+As a matter of course, the fact that it is the instinct of self-preservation, the egocentricity of the instinctive soul, which is the motor of any misdeed – apart from karmic legacies – is not mentioned and remains completely outside the awareness of all those involved.
 If its direct opposite, the preservation of all others, were the driving force behind human behaviour, there would be no more misdeeds.
 This is the reason why Jesus speaks in blatant terms about loving one’s enemies and why all other great prophets and religious founders show nothing other than liberation from all this infinite suffering.

-Another characteristic of Maya is the deception of people’s consciousness in such a way that it successfully suggests that the appearance, i.e. the surface, is the truth.
-Maya declares the earthly person to be a human being as such.
-Maya declares man’s instinctual soul with its programme of self-preservation to be the entire essence of man and tries extraordinarily effectively to conceal the existence of the spiritual soul within – as conscience, gut feeling, intuition, etc.
+A further characteristic of Maya is the deception of people’s consciousness in such a way that it successfully suggests that the appearance, i.e. the surface, is the truth: Maya declares the earthly person to be a human being as such.
+Maya declares the human instinctual soul with its self-preservation programme to be the entire essence of the human being and tries extraordinarily effectively to conceal the existence of the spiritual soul within – as conscience, gut feeling, intuition, etc.

-A classic example of the behaviour of this software is Mephisto in Goethe’s Faust, who does everything he can to sabotage Faust’s efforts to find God as far as possible.
-He does this with the means of seduction to sensual pleasures and the ruthless, deceitful, mendacious and seductive methods associated with it.
-Homer tried to expose this malware with the image of the Trojan horse – even if in this case, conversely, the inside is the negative side.
+A classic example of the behaviour of this software is the aforementioned Mephisto in Goethe’s Faust, who does everything he can to sabotage Faust’s efforts to find God as far as possible.
+He does this with the means of seduction to material pleasures and the ruthless, deceitful, mendacious and seductive methods associated with it.

 The fairy tale ‘Beauty and the Beast’ (La Belle et la Bête) is an apt illustration (see image above) of the human drama and the method of defeating it – especially in sexuality:

-Beauty consciously decides to sacrifice herself for her father’s life, despite the clarity of losing her own, in other words against her self-preservation, against her ego.
+Beauty makes a conscious decision to sacrifice herself for her father’s life, despite the clarity of losing her own.
+She therefore decides against self-preservation, against her ego.

-She is led to the castle (richly furnished on planet Earth), where a monster reigns, a two-legged creature with an animal head and tusks (the human ego-animal soul: ‘more animal than any animal’; Goethe’s Faust, Auerbach’s Cellar).
+She is led to the castle (richly endowed on planet Earth), where a monster reigns, a two-legged creature with an animal head and tusks (the human ego-animal soul: ‘more animal than any animal’; Goethe’s Faust: Auerbach’s cellar).

 However, due to her modest and loving nature (influence of her spirit soul), she spends a pleasant and joyful time there and falls in love with the monster.
-For she recognises the divine being behind the hideous surface and her unity with it.
-(The depiction of the human ego as a monster can also be found in Homer’s Odyssey as the Cyclops Polyphemus).
+This is because she increasingly recognises the divine being behind the hideous surface and her unity with it.
+(The depiction of the human ego as a monster can also be found in Homer’s Odyssey as the Cyclops Polyphemus and also as the Minotaur in the legend of Theseus).

-Through her spiritual radiance, the monster lies dying.
+Through its spiritual radiance, the monster surface is dying.
 Her spiritual (!) love destroys his ego.

-Kissing symbolises the unity of two individuals or at least the path to union.
-There was of course no earthly unity between the crucified man and his torturers, nor between the beautiful woman and the monster, but there was certainly unity on a spiritual level, i.e. between their spiritual souls behind the surface of the persons.
-The Beauty has recognised the inner connection between the fingers of the hand, their common substance.
+Kissing symbolises the union of two individuals, or at least the path to it.
+Of course, there was no earthly unity between the crucified man and his torturers, nor between the beauty and the monster, but there was on a spiritual level, i.e. between their spiritual souls behind the surface of the persons.
+The Beauty has recognised the inner connection between the fingers of the hand, their common substance:

-Love of the enemy has nothing to do with the term ‘love’ as it is colloquially understood, especially not with feelings on an emotional level.
-It is naked discovery and awareness.
+Love of the enemy therefore has nothing to do with the term ‘love’ as it is colloquially understood, such as with feelings on an emotional level.
+It is naked realisation of the invisible.
 The consequences in practical everyday life are eminent.
-Those who look at their enemies spiritually and behave accordingly with restraint and correctness experience miracle after miracle.
-This is how Gandhi behaved in India, full of understanding and forgiveness – just like Mandela in South Africa.
-Although there is no talk of enemies in the sexual encounter, the principle is the same: the spiritual view of the partner leads to a substantial higher development with its incredibly harmonious worldly consequences.
+Those who look at their enemies spiritually and behave accordingly with restraint and correctness will experience miracle after miracle.
+In sexual encounters there is no question of enemies, but the principle of penetrating the person to their essence is the same: the spiritual view of the partner leads to a substantial higher development with its then again worldly harmonious consequences.

-The beast then transforms back into the prince (spirit soul, inner voice) that was in it, with whom it enters a fulfilled material future.
-She is now ennobled as the daughter of a king: king = spirit soul = ‘You can only see well with your heart.’
-This is the station of all daring people who have chosen the spiritual path.
-In this way, she refutes the church’s consolations that salvation from suffering will only ever come in the afterlife.
+The Beauty realises the transcendence of the surface.
+The Beast then transforms back into the prince that was in him, with whom she enters a fulfilled material future.
+She is now ennobled as the king’s daughter: ‘You can only see well with your heart.’
+This is the station of all the daring who have chosen the spiritual path.

-The two poles of the instinctual and the spiritual soul – between which Jesus oscillates in the Garden of Gethsemane – apply to human life in general and even more so to the area of sexuality.
-The lack of the third stage, the lack of the spiritual part of sexuality, is responsible for all the problems that exist in connection with sex.
+The two poles of the instinctual and spiritual soul – between which Jesus oscillates in the Garden of Gethsemane – apply to human life in general and even more so to the area of sexuality.
+The lack of the upper half, the lack of the spiritual part of sexuality, is responsible for all the problems that exist in connection with sex.
 No matter how wonderful the eroticism, no matter how loving the affection and connection, they are limited in time and remain above all on the surface of the material world.
 This is why they are defencelessly at the mercy of earthly limitations, i.e. maya, egocentrism (even if women in particular often allow themselves to be guided by their gut feeling and thus by spiritual influence).
-Almost every human love, no matter how deep, becomes routine and leads to blunting, to increasing irritation in cohabitation and then to the typical living apart – at least inwardly.
-Maya reliably ensures that no man gets the idea that the problems during sex are due to the self-preservation programme, to his ego.
+Almost every purely human love, no matter how deep, becomes routine and leads to blunting, to increasing irritation in cohabitation and then to the typical living apart – at least inwardly.
+Maya also successfully ensures that no man gets the idea that the problems during sex are due to the deep programme of self-preservation, to his ego.
 If he were to focus his entire sexual behaviour on doing everything for the well-being of his partner, the path to solving the problem would at least have been taken.
-(The same applies to the woman, of course, but to a much lesser extent).
+The same applies to the woman, of course, but to a much lesser extent.

-But then the second step is still missing in order to achieve lasting sexual freedom from suffering or fulfilment, because as long as an anti-ego course remains on the earthly-material level, it will sooner or later be inconspicuously collected again by Maya.
+But then the second step is still missing in order to achieve lasting sexual freedom from suffering and fulfilment, because as long as even an anti-ego course remains on the earthly-material level, it will sooner or later be inconspicuously cashed in again by Maya.
 That is why it is existentially important to raise your consciousness to the spiritual level during the sexual encounter.
-This is very difficult because Maya now unleashes all her powers to preserve the survival instinct that is deeply and firmly embedded in the human being, the ego, which is now under attack.
+This is very difficult because Maya now unleashes all her powers to preserve the survival instinct (ego), which is deeply and firmly embedded in the human being and is now under attack.

-But there is no alternative: the secret is to realise your own divine identity (see Chapter 1) and then also that of your partner.
+But there is no alternative: the secret of the path to redemption lies in realising your own divine identity (see Chapter 1) and then also that of your partner.
 This is the death blow for Maya, but this initial spark must be practised for months and years in order to achieve fulfilment and freedom from suffering.
 Because Maya never gives up, even if she becomes weaker and weaker.

 The gagging of the animal ego behaviour programme is the central theme of the gospel, it is the theme of ego surrender.
 This applies more or less to all wisdom writings: ‘Sacrifice is the law of the All.’
-(Bhagavad Gita III, 15) This sacrifice (see Jesus) means giving up the animal instinct of self-preservation step by step in the direction of ‘Thy will be done’ in favour of the preservation of all.
-It is about reducing this survival software of egocentricity to its minimum level – insofar as it is still necessary in terms of health, work, family, etc. – and directing all intellectual and intuitive powers towards the preservation of all.
-But the reality on our planet is different and is described by Leo Tolstoy as follows:
+(Bhagavad Gita III, 15) This sacrifice (see Jesus) means giving up the animal instinct of self-preservation step by step in the direction of ‘YOUR will be done’ in favour of the preservation of all.
+It is about reducing this survival software of self-centredness to its minimum level – as far as it is still necessary in terms of health, work, family etc. – and directing all intellectual and intuitive powers towards the preservation of all.
+But the reality on our planet is different and is described (again: see chapter 1) by Leo Tolstoy as follows:

-‘As in every man, there lived in Nechljudov two men, the moral man, who sought his good in the good of others, and the animal man, who sought only his own good and was ready to sacrifice the whole world to this good …’
+‘As in every man, so in Nechljudov there lived two men, the moral man, who sought his good in the good of others, and the animal man, who sought only his own good and was ready to sacrifice the whole world to this good …’

 (Leo N. Tolstoy: Resurrection; Volume I, Chapter 14)